cohesity/cohesity-ansible-role/docs/modules/cohesity_agent.md

 * Ansible version 2.6 or higher
   * The [Ansible Control Machine](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#control-machine-requirements) must be a system running one of the following UNIX operating systems: Linux (Red Hat, Debian, CentOS), macOS, or any of the BSDs.
 Windows is not supported for the Control Machine.
 * Python version 2.6 or higher
+* Agent installation is supported only on the operating systems listed on https://docs.cohesity.com Select your `DataPlatform` version -> `Release Notes` -> `Supported Software` -> Physical servers section

 > **Notes:**
   - Currently, the Ansible Module requires Full Cluster Administrator access.